w124gb/upskill_saas_tutorial/README.md

 An app created by Jonathan Dixon

-[Upskill](http://upskillcourses.com) Software-as-a-Service Ruby on Rails App
+Learning Software-as-a-Service Ruby on Rails App with [Upskill](http://upskillcourses.com)